 "He is a young man named Kong Yong, living in Pyoktong," O Tong Jin said.
 "He is well-informed, nine feet tall and handsome.
-Being a man of composure and skilful at kyoksul (a Korean martial art), he would have made a good defence minister if he was living in a feudal age."
+Being a man of composure and skilful at Kyoksul (an art of self-defence-Tr.), he would have made a good defence minister if he was living in a feudal age."